Cost of Raising a Child in the USA Explained Simply

 Transportation Costs

-Having children often changes how families travel.
-Many parents upgrade vehicles for safety and space.
+Having children often changes how families travel and many parents upgrade vehicles for safety and space.

 Transportation expenses may include: